springfall2008/batpred/docs/install.md

 **Recommended**

 Predbat can now be updated using the Home Assistant update feature.
-We a new release is available you should see it in settings:
+When a new release is available you should see it in the Home Assistant settings:

 ![image](https://github.com/springfall2008/batpred/assets/48591903/516c77b8-7258-45e7-868f-eea40ee380ac)

 Click on the update and select install:

 ![image](https://github.com/springfall2008/batpred/assets/48591903/e708899d-a4aa-4bd4-b7d1-1c6687dd7e23)

-## HACS Update

-**Not Recommended**

-HACS checks for updates and new releases only once a day by default, you can however force it to check again, or download a specific version by using the 'Redownload' option from the top-right three dots menu for Predbat in the HACS Automation section.

-**NOTE:** If you update Predbat through HACS you may need to restart AppDaemon as it sometimes reads the config wrongly during the update.
-(If this happens you will get a template configuration error in the entity **predbat.status**).<BR>
-Go to Settings, Add-ons, AppDaemon, and click 'Restart'.

-If you update Predbat via Home Assistant or via its build-in update then HACS will not know about this.

 ## Predbat built-in update